AlexandreBiguet/Sandbox/opencv/README.md

 - The `sandbox` directory contains some very small tests.
 - The `doc` directory contains some tutos from the openCV doc Note : More informations about the tests and samples in the code.

-The program `samples/example-2-5.cpp` shows several type of blur